Vavilov (crater)

-Vavilov is a prominent impact crater that is located to the west of the walled plain Hertzsprung.
+Vavilov is a prominent impact crater that is located to the west of the walled plain named Hertzsprung.
 It is located on the far side of the Moon and cannot be viewed directly from the Earth.
 About a crater diameter to the northwest is the smaller Chaucer, and farther to the southwest is Sechenov.

+The crater is named after Nikolai and Sergei Vavilov, brothers and prominent Soviet scientists.
+This designation was officially adopted by the International Astronomical Union in 1970.

+Description

-This is a relatively young impact that still retains the faint remnants of a ray system.
+This formation is dated to the Copernican period of the lunar geologic timescale.
+It is a relatively young impact that still retains the faint remnants of a ray system.
 Just outside the rim is a shadowed area, with the rays beginning about one-third of a crater diameter distant.
 The faint rays extend for several crater diameters in all directions.

 Vavilov is a well-defined feature that has undergone a minimum of erosion due to subsequent impacts.
 The outer rim is roughly circular, with a pair of slight outward bulges to the southeast.
 The inner walls of the rim display several terraces, particularly to the southeast.

 The interior floor is roughly level, with a central ridge offset to the west of the midpoint, and some low hills in the southeast.
-The area to the west on the outer rim are some of the highest areas near the equator on the Moon.
+Anorthosite with a very low mafic abundance and the infrared spectrum of pure crystalline plagioclase have been identified on the central peak.
+The crystal plagioclase is also found on the northeast floor and north wall.
+The region to the west on the outer rim are some of the highest areas near the equator on the Moon.